Serving Up the Straight Dish on Restaurant Chargebacks

 This often means just giving the customer their money back, and that’s always better than getting hit with a chargeback.

-Not only do chargebacks cost nearly double the original transaction amount once you add in fees and overhead, but they can also get you kicked off your payment processor—merchants who carry a chargeback rate of 1% or higher for too long may be penalized with account termination.
+Not only do chargebacks typically cost nearly double the original transaction amount once you add in fees and overhead, but they can also get you kicked off your payment processor.
+Merchants who carry a chargeback rate of 1% or higher for too long may be penalized with account termination.
+Increased chargeback rates, even below the common 1% threshold, can also cause banks to require a higher level of reserve funds in a merchant's account.

 Merchants who process their own online orders instead of going through a third-party app should consider using anti-fraud tools like 3-D Secure to prevent true fraud transactions from getting through.